AutoCAD LT Features | 2025 New Features | Autodesk

 Ribbon tabs and panels

-Access your favourite tools easily when you need them with the AutoCAD LT ribbon.
+Access your favorite tools easily when you need them with the AutoCAD LT ribbon.

 Tool palettes

-Easily access your most frequently used content and tools with customisable tool palettes.
+Easily access your most frequently used content and tools with customizable tool palettes.

 Command line